 401(k) account loan

 You might be able to borrow funds from your own 401(k) retirement account.
 Loan repayments may then be deducted from your paycheck until the balance is paid off.
-This can be an effective method to finance your plastic surgery.
-However, there are additional factors to consider.
-You will want to look carefully at any taxes or penalties that you may potentially encounter.
-Check with an accountant or tax specialist to learn more.
+Although this can be an effective method to finance your plastic surgery, there are additional factors to consider.
+Not only will you potentially encounter additional taxes and penalties, but there could also be long-term financial downsides.
+If you leave your job before it’s paid back, for example, you could owe the full amount back in a very short time frame.
+You will also miss out on potential growth of the account.

 Home equity loan

 If you are a homeowner, a home equity loan is another possible financing option.
 The loan uses the value of your home as collateral.
 Keep in mind that home equity loans may either use a fixed interest rate or a variable rate, which means that your interest rate and your payments might change over the course of the loan.
-Financing with a home equity loan may be a good option if you need more than $40,000.
+Financing with a home equity loan could be a good option in an emergency.

 Savings

 If you have enough funds in a savings account, you might consider paying for your procedure directly out of pocket.
 This would allow you to avoid taking on additional debt and interest payments.
-It’s important to consider how much of your savings you are willing to devote to plastic surgery.
+Before you decide to go this route, you should take a look at your financial situation and determine how much of an emergency fund you’d like to retain compared to how much the out-of-pocket cost is.
 Spending your savings means that you may not have access to cash should an emergency occur.

 Personal loans

-Personal loans often offer a lower interest rate than higher-rate credit cards.
 With a Discover® personal loan, you can design your loan around your financial situation.
 Pick the amount you need and the repayment term from options offered to fit your budget.
-For example, if you get approved for a $15,000 loan at 12.99% APR for a term of 72 months, you'll pay just $301 per month.
+For example, if you get approved for a $15,000 loan at 11.99% APR for a term of 72 months, you'll pay just $293 per month.

-Discover Personal Loans also lets you find out your rate and monthly payment in just minutes with our check your rate tool, and there’s no impact to your credit score.
-Funds can be sent as soon as the next business day after your acceptance.
+Discover Personal Loans also lets you check your rate and monthly payment in just minutes with our check your rate tool, and there’s no impact to your credit score.
+Plus, funds can be sent as soon as the next business day after your acceptance.

 Choosing how to pay for plastic or cosmetic surgery

 Like the procedure itself, choosing how to finance cosmetic surgery is a highly personal decision.
-There are pros and cons to each option.
-It’s important to consider how each possibility will affect both your personal well-being and your financial situation.
+There are pros and cons to each option, and you should factor in other variables that affect cost like surgery type, location, surgeon, and whether any part is medically necessary.
+Each option has the possibility to affect both your personal well-being and financial situation, so you should always understand the risks and benefits of your choices.

 As you look for the option that best fits your life and your budget, you can use our Personal Loan Calculator to estimate what your monthly payments would be.